joshbduncan/AiCommandPalette/tools/README.md

 }
 ```

-It also builds the localized strings used in all dialogs and alerts.
+And all localized strings (used for dialogs and alerts) is built into a single object as well.

 ```javascript
 // generated localized strings data object